Put and Call Options: An Introduction

 - Who is the Best Option Broker

-- and How to write a covered call option
+- How to write a covered call option

-I made my first call option trade in 1985 and have been trading calls & puts ever since.
-I have an MBA in Finance, I have read dozens of the best books on put and call option trading, I have subscribed to several of the best options newsletters, I have used many of the best discount option brokers websites, and I have made thousands of puts and calls trades in my lifetime.
+I made my first call trade in 1985 and have been trading call & put options ever since.
+I have an MBA in Finance, I have read dozens of the best books, I have subscribed to several of the best newsletters, I have used many of the best discount brokers websites, and I have made thousands of trades in my lifetime.

-Now, with this website, I am going to share with you all of my 27 years of experience trading calls and puts, of looking for the best calls and puts, of knowing when to take profits and when to let them run, and unfortunately for me but good for you, I will also show you some of the biggest option trading mistakes I made.
+Now, with this website, I am going to share with you all of my 29 years of experience trading call and put, of looking for the best, of knowing when to take profits and when to let them run, and unfortunately for me but good for you, I will also show you some of the biggest trade mistakes I made.

-- You need to read all the way through the Table of Contents on this web site
+- Read all the way through the Table of Contents on this web site

-- You need to open a discount brokerage account, so chose from my recommended list of best option brokers .
+- Open a discount brokerage account, see my recommended list of best option brokers

-If you can do these things, then you have what it takes to make your first call option trade.
+If you can do these things, then you have what it takes to make your first trade.